Alessandro Gazzi: Palermo

 On 3 August 2016, Palermo announced the signing of Gazzi from Torino.
 Upon signing for the club, he was handed the number 14 shirt.

 Alessandria

-On 2 August 2017, signed a two years deal with Alessandria.
+On 2 August 2017, he signed a two-year deal with Alessandria.
 In the summer of 2018, his contract was renewed until June 2020.

 2011–12 Italian football scandal

 In the month of August 2012, he was investigated by prosecutors in Bari for sporting fraud, along with his other former teammates at A.S.
 Bari, in regard to match-fixing in the past.

 On 6 June 2013, he was suspended for 3 months and 10 days, plus a fine of €40,000.

 Style of play

-Although he is capable of playing in several midfield positions, Gazzi is usually deployed as a central or defensive midfielder, due to his work-rate, ball-winning abilities, as well as capacity to organise his team and distribute the ball to team-mates after winning back possession, despite his lack of notable technical skills.
-Known for his professionalism and consistency, he is a tenacious player of great physicality and determination, who possesses a strong left foot.
+Although he is able to play several midfield positions, Gazzi is usually deployed as a central or defensive midfielder, due to his work-rate, ball-winning abilities, as well as ability to organise his team and distribute the ball to the team-mates after winning back possession, despite his lack of notable technical skills.
+Known for his professionalism and consistency, he is a player with physicality and possesses a strong left foot.